-The main focus of NZDFI's innovative research programme has been to exploit the genetic potential for young eucalypts (less than 15 years old) to produce Class 1 timber making them suitable for in ground durable poles and posts.
+The main original focus of NZDFI's innovative research programme was to exploit the genetic potential for young eucalypts (less than 15 years old) to produce Class 1 timber making them suitable for ground durable poles and posts.
 Therefore, E. bosistoana was selected as a Class 1 timber-producing species with proven adaptability to grow well in some of NZ's easier east coast environments.
 Timber posts sawn from 60-year old NZ grown E. bosistoana are providing excellent service in Marlborough vineyards.
-However, unimproved eucalypts at age 15 may not be produce very durable timber.
-Hence NZDFI's significant focus on identifying and selecting elite trees that can produce durable wood at a young age
+However, unimproved eucalypts at age 15 produce variable quantities of durable timber: hence NZDFI's significant focus on identifying and selecting elite trees that have the right genetics to produce durable wood at a young age.

 The timber from E. bosistoana is very strong with stiffness of 21 GPa reported in Australian sources.
-Therefore NZDFI is also focused on the potential for peeling young trees to produce high-strength veneer for LVL of 16 GPa or higher for which there is a premium international market.
+Therefore NZDFI is also focusing on the potential for peeling young trees to produce high-strength veneer for LVL of 16 GPa or higher for which there is a premium international market.
 In collaboration with Nelson Pine Industries, a small peeling trial was undertaken in 2018 that demonstrated 15-year old trees can be rotary peeled and dried to produce acceptable veneer.
-Work is underway to test that it can be glued to produce high stiffness LVL.
+Work is underway to test that it can be glued to produce high stiffness LVI